 This course is a one-semester survey of the major topics and concepts of organic chemistry.
 The course will focus on the element carbon and compounds formed by carbon and other elements of interest.
 The course will explore and characterize organic compounds classified into families or groups according to the constitution of the hydrocarbon skeleton and functional groupings of heteroatoms.
 Specifically, for each class or family of compound, the course will explore the nomenclature, properties, reactivity, and preparation of (by synthesis or other means) that class or family of molecule.
-Aspects of spectroscopy for the elucidation of the structure of organic molecules will also be discussed.
 The laboratory portion of the course will focus on the skills and techniques common to the organic chemistry lab for the isolation, purification, and characterization or organic compounds.
 Selected synthetic methods for the preparation of organic compounds will also be explored focusing on foundational reaction types and synthetic methodologies.
 The laboratory component is delivered using virtual labs and interactive simulations with detailed instruction and demonstrations from an experienced chemist.